 You can adjust the appearance of clutter caused by rain.
-Reducing the radar range also can minimize rain clutter (Zooming In and Out of the Radar Screen, page 24).
+Reducing the radar range also can minimize rain clutter (Tips and Shortcuts, page 1).

 The rain clutter setting affects the appearance of nearby rain clutter and targets more than it affects the appearance of distant rain clutter and targets.
 A higher rain clutter setting reduces the appearance of clutter caused by nearby rain, but it can also reduce or eliminate the appearance of nearby targets.